Prospective Student FAQs

 I have not taken a standardized test, should I take one to apply to this program?

-The Admissions Committee prefers you not take a standardized test solely to apply to our MS program.
-If the Committee cannot make a final admissions decision with the information provided in your application, they will contact you to discuss options for moving forward with your application.
+The Admissions Committee prefers that you do not take a standardized test solely for the purpose of applying to our MS program.
+If the Committee is unable to make a final admissions decision based on the information provided in your application, they will reach out to you to discuss potential options for progressing your application.

 Letters of Recommendation